castlelemongrab/parlance/README.md

 parlaid <command>

 Commands:
-  parlaid profile    Fetch a user profile parlaid posts      Fetch all posts for a user parlaid echoes     Fetch all echoes for a user parlaid following  Fetch all users followed by a user parlaid followers  Fetch all followers of a user parlaid comments   Fetch all comments for a user or post parlaid votes      Fetch all votes made by a user
+  parlaid feed        Fetch your own feed of posts parlaid feedechoes  Fetch your own feed of echoed posts parlaid profile     Fetch a user profile parlaid posts       Fetch all posts for a user parlaid echoes      Fetch all echoes for a user parlaid following   Fetch all users followed by a user parlaid followers   Fetch all followers of a user parlaid comments    Fetch all comments for a user or post parlaid votes       Fetch all votes made by a user

 Options:
   --help               Show help                                       [boolean]